Sunday, April 13, 2025

 Along with private companies scaling back or ending their DEI programs, federal agencies are no longer celebrating holidays and history months like Martin Luther King Jr. Day, Pride Month and Holocaust Days of Remembrance.

-If the hands were all the same color, then regardless of what the sign says, it’s divisive because it insinuates that only children of one race are welcome.
-No other colors are represented by the hands that are part of the “welcomed kids.”
-If there were zero White hands, then you could say it’s being divisive by insinuating all races but one are welcome.
+If the hands were all the same color, then regardless of what the sign says, it would be seen as divisive for insinuating that only children of one race are welcome.

-So please explain to me like I’m 5 how representing all races with hands raised and hearts on them along with text that clearly says, “EVERYONE is welcome here” could possibly be viewed as “divisive”?
+So please explain to me like I’m 5 how representing all races with hands raised and hearts on them along with text that clearly states, “EVERYONE is welcome here” could possibly be viewed as “divisive”?
+I know of one political party that would find it controversial.
+Damn, Republicans are racist.

 Here are more details about what’s happening in this Idaho classroom with reporting from Idaho Statesman: